Sick Or Healthy: It’s In Your Thoughts

 Almonds are loaded with antioxidants which prevent oxidative stress caused by free radicals.
 Oxidative stress damages cells and contributes to many serious illnesses including cancer.

-Most of the antioxidants in almonds are found in the brown skin and eating nuts with the skin still on delivers double the antioxidants and double the protection for your cells.
+Most of the antioxidants in almonds are found in their brown skin and eating nuts with the skin on delivers double the antioxidants and double the protection for your cells.

 One of these cell-protecting antioxidants is vitamin E. In fact almonds are the best source of Vitamin E of any food.
 This antioxidant is particularly good for skin protection helping to improve its conditon and appearance and protect against the effects of aging.